deepwavedigital/gr-wavelearner/README.md

    $ git clone https://github.com/deepwavedigital/gr-wavelearner.git
    ```

-3. This step may not be necessary if installing on the NVIDA Jetson TX2.
+3. This step may not be necessary if installing on the NVIDIA Jetson TX2.
    Check to make sure LD_LIBRARY_PATH and PATH environmental variables are properly set according to
    your CUDA install.
 This can typically be accomplished by placing the following at the end of your
-   `.bashrc` file
+   `.bashrc` file:
    ```
    # CUDA installation path
    export LD_LIBRARY_PATH=/usr/local/cuda-9.0/lib64$LD_LIBRARY_PATH